crashvb/pytest-docker-registry-fixtures/README.md

 ### <a name="docker_registry_hwpasswd"></a> docker_registry_htpasswd

-Provides the path to an htpassword file that is used by the secure docker registry service.
+Provides the path to an htpasswd file that is used by the secure docker registry service.
 If a user-defined htpasswd file (<tt>tests/htpasswd</tt>) can be located, it is used.
 Otherwise, a temporary htpasswd file is created using credentials from the [docker_registry_password](#docker_registry_password) and [docker_registry_username](#docker_registry_username) fixtures.
 This fixtures is used to instantiate the secure docker registry service.

 ### <a name="docker_registry_insecure"></a> docker_registry_insecure